KarimJedda/ss58-emoji/README.md

 # SS58-Emoji

 Convert SS58 addresses to unique emoji sequences for easy visual identification and comparison.

+Note: this is a project mainly focused around fun visual elements, and not focused on security.
+Do not use this in a productive setting.

 ## Overview